nf-core/website/markdown/usage/configuration.md

      }
      ```

-> **:warning: It is important to note updating containers comes with no warranty by the pipeline developers!
+> **:warning: It is important to note that updating containers comes with no warranty by the pipeline developers!
 If the update tool in the container has a major changes, this may break the pipeline**

 > **:warning: Sometimes tool developers change how tool versions are reported between updates.
 Updating containers may break version reporting within the pipeline and result in missing values in MultiQC version tables**